Religion in Europe: Roman

-The Roman polytheism also known as Religio Romana (Roman religion) in Latin or the Roman Way to the Gods (in Italian 'Via romana agli Déi') is alive in small communities and loosely related organizations, mainly in Italy.
+The Roman polytheism also known as Religio Romana (Roman religion) in Latin or the Roman Way to the Gods (in Italian 'Via romana agli Déi') is alive in small communities as well as in larger organizations, mainly in Italy.
+Among these organisations, Pietas Comunità Gentile is regarded as a major group due to its contributions to the religion, including the performance of public rites, the reconstruction of temples, and engagement with public institutions and government bodies in efforts to obtain formal recognition.

 The Natale di Roma, historically known as Dies Romana and also referred to as Romaia, is a festival linked to the foundation of Rome, celebrated on April 21.
 According to legend, Romulus is said to have founded the city of Rome on April 21, 753 BC.
 From this date, the Roman chronology derived its system, known by the Latin phrase Ab Urbe condita, meaning "from the founding of the City", which counted the years from this presumed foundation.

 Druidry

 The religious development of Druidry was largely influenced by Iolo Morganwg.
 Modern practises aim to imitate the practises of the Celtic peoples of the Iron Age.

 Slavic

 Slavic Native Faith, commonly known as Rodnovery (Note: The term is derived from the Proto-Slavic roots *rod (род), which means anything which is "indigenous", "ancestral" and "native", also "genus", "generation", "kin", "race" (e.g. Russian родная rodnaya or родной rodnoy), and is also the name of the universe's supreme god according to Slavic knowledge; and *vera, which means "faith", "religion".
 The term has many emic variations, all of which are compounds, in different Slavic languages, including: